-Tuition rates for the 2017-2018 MWS program are listed here, under the heading "Programs with Special Tuition Rates".
+Tuition rates for the 2019-2020 MWS program offered at the University of Saskatchewan campus are listed here, under the heading "Graduate studies: special tuition programs".

 In addition, students are required to pay these applicable student fees.
 Students who do not complete the MWS program in a 12-month period will continue to pay tuition at the regular rate until the degree is complete.